Bernalillo County Cooperative Extension Service

 Our office receives many calls and samples concerning growing tomatoes, the issues and challenges surrounding their culture, and what to do with the harvested tomatoes.

-To learn more about common tomato issues, probable causes, and recommended treatments, see our New!, dedicated Tomato Resources page containing much more detailed information in these areas of about tomato propagation and processing:
+To learn more about common tomato issues, probable causes, and recommended treatments, see our dedicated Tomato Resources page containing much more detailed information in these areas of about tomato propagation and processing:

 - Growing & Harvesting